Skip to main content

 Limitations

-• The sample size was fewer than 100 patients in the final analysis.
+• The sample was small, containing fewer than 30 participants.

 Print